marufm1/CSE327_SEC4_PROJECT/README.md

 2. Download this current repo.
 Then copy the contents of the object_detection folder downloaded in step 2 of downloads and replace with the previously dowbloaded files in C:/tensorflow1/models/research/object_detection/...

+# Docker
+Dockerfile can be found in the object_detection folder.
+That file is used to create a docker image and the docker container should be able to run our following program as it will have all the necessary versions of the dependencies installed.
+Also the Requirements.txt file has been added in the same folder.

 # Installation